 If you have been to Finland in the winter, you probably already know many reasons that make this season so special.
 Here are our top 5 winter highlights in Finland that we think everyone should experience.

 1. Northern lights

-Seeing the northern lights is undoubtedly one of the most special things you can experience in Finland, and our number one winter highlight.
+Seeing the northern lights is undoubtedly one of the most special things you can experience, and our number one winter highlights in Finland.
 This gorgeous phenomenon is caused by solar activity, and results in an amazing display of dancing lights and colors in the sky.
 The best time to see the northern lights, aurora borealis, is when the sky is dark and there is as little light as possible – in the winter.
 The northern lights are common anywhere above the Arctic Circle (above 66° parallel North), which means Lapland area in Finland, but occassionally these breathtaking wonders of nature can be seen all around the country.

 Northern Lights, the elusive wonders of nature

 When you can’t go hiking in the nature because of the snow, a good option is to grab snowshoes and head off track, into wilderness.
 It is fascinating that with snow shoes you can access remote areas such as swamps that are inaccessible most of the year.
 Snowshoeing can be fun with a group, but there is something special about going solo – the silence, the beauty of nature, and the extraordinary mystique of a winter forest.

 3. Cross-country skiing